Roughly 419 students graduated with a degree in Film, Video & Photographic Arts from 4 degree programs available in Georgia.

 It's hard to beat Emory University if you want to pursue Film, Video & Photographic Arts as a major.
-After graduation, film students usually make around $38,174 in the first five years of their career.
+Film majors from Emory University get a earnings boost of approximately 5.8% over the average earnings of film, video & photographic arts majors.
 The locale of Atlanta, Georgia, is great for individuals who prefer a more tranquil, suburban spot.

 Taking into consideration that 54.0% of students at this school receive financial aid, don't forget to complete the FAFSA.
-The campus at this school is extremely diverse and includes undergraduates from across 48 states and territories and at least 47 countries.
+Sports enthusiasts will love watching the university's top-ranked women's volleyball team as they play at home and on the road.
 Take a virtual tour to explore more about Emory's campus.